Scott Sanderson (baseball): Work as an agent

 Sanderson became an agent after the end of his time as a professional baseball player.
 Sanderson's agency has offices in Atlanta and in his hometown of Chicago, where he spent the majority of his time.
 His clients included, at one time or another, Frank Thomas, Josh Beckett, and Lance Berkman.

 Broadcasting

 In 1997, Sanderson briefly filled in as a radio commentator during Cubs broadcasts on WGN (AM).
 In August 1997, Sanderson worked two weekend games of Cubs broadcasts on WGN as a color commentator with radio play-by-play man Pat Hughes while Cubs color commentator Ron Santo was sidelined by inflamed vocal cords.

 Personal

 Sanderson was married with two children, a son and a daughter.
-He also enjoyed playing in golf tournaments around the United States.
+He enjoyed playing in golf tournaments around the United States.

 In his later years, Sanderson had his voice box removed and suffered a stroke.
 He died from cancer on April 11, 2019, aged 62.